colour-me-bibi/HardlyLearnin/README.md

 # HardlyLearnin

-This is an application to query a directory of docx and txt files
+This is an application to query a directory of docx files